Price: $27.00 to start bidding

 - Ability to earn badges from using QuiBids.
 Badges give you free bids to use.
 Customer loyalties program.

 - Free Shipping on EVERYTHING!
 Yes…everything.

-- Earn Free Bids by purchasing product from Quibids Store.
+- Earn Free Bids by purchasing a product from Quibids Store.

 - Ability to play games and also earn free bids.